You can only set up reverse DNS if you have a dedicated IP.

 It can take up to 48 hours for the records to verify after you upload them to your DNS host, so you will likely have to come back later to verify.

-Once you add the A Records to your DNS host, return to the Sender authentication page and click Verify.
+Once you add the A Records to your DNS host, return to the IP address detail page, or locate the IP on the Reverse DNS listing page.
+Once you have located the correct IP address, click Verify.

 If you click verify, and only half of your A name records verify, this usually means that you need to wait a bit longer.
 It's also possible that you entered one of your records in incorrectly.
 For other troubleshooting information, see Sender authentication troubleshooting.